justone/dfm/README.md

 dfm is a small utility that manages dotfiles.
 It:

 - makes it easy to install (and uninstall) your dotfiles on new servers
-- easys fetching and merging changes that were pushed from other machines
+- easy fetching and merging changes that were pushed from other machines
 - simplifies working with your dotfiles repository, no matter where your current directory is

 # DESCRIPTION